ahnitz/phy-607-2025/class_notes/8-28/bash_assignment_1.md

 # Bash Scripting Assignment: Automate a Task

+This assignment must be completed by Sept 2, before the start of class.
+It will be submitted electronically at the start of class.

 Write a short script in bash to automate a task.
-Either implement the following or come up with your own.
+You may choose either of the two options, e.g. create your own script or implement the one described.

 Everyone should carefully read through the set of basic linux commands (https://www.geeksforgeeks.org/linux-unix/basic-linux-commands/).
 However, you may need to use commands not in the list so be prepared to discover additional commands.

 ---